 Years of working for a strategy consultancy can turn you into a mercenary.
 Strategy for hire.
-Get in, infiltrate the problem, extract the solutions, that kind of thing… Week after week of simultaneous processes for Clients of all trades and predicaments, Agencies of all takes, approaches and cultures.
+Get in, infiltrate the problem, extract the solutions, that kind of thing… Week after week of simultaneous processes for clients of all trades and predicaments, agencies of all takes, approaches and cultures.
 Sometimes the pace is slow but mostly it is not.
 You have only so much time to deliver an in-depth analysis and winning solution.
 Your mind is in perpetual movement, no fixed theories, nothing set in stone.
 Not one dominating methodology to jam all life situations and organization problems into, but rather fitting the assessed sets of circumstances with proper strategic processes… Constant deconstruction and reorientation of perspective in order to find the sequences of signs and concepts that are right on the money with the real thing.
 It can really get you ready for the world as it is.

-Here I’d like to share some of my personal favorite, not-so-obvious findings on how to have a conversation.
+Here I’d like to share some of my personal favourite, not-so-obvious findings on how to have a conversation.
 As in how to establish common understanding, facilitate creative space and find yourself in teams happy to work together on common goal.
 Hopefully you will find some that will make your work better and me looking smart.

 Don’t intimidate, facilitate